Keeperorowner/NagramXF/README.md

 4. For FCM support: Replace `TMessagesProj/google-services.json` with your own configuration file.

+5. Replace project-specific metadata:

+    - Set your Google Maps API key in the `com.google.android.maps.v2.API_KEY` meta-data entry in `TMessagesProj/src/main/AndroidManifest.xml`.
+    - Set `BaseRemoteHelper.CHANNEL_METADATA_ID` in `TMessagesProj/src/main/java/tw/nekomimi/nekogram/helpers/remote/BaseRemoteHelper.java` to your metadata channel's numeric ID, without the `-100` prefix.

-5. Open the project in Android Studio to start building.
+6. Open the project in Android Studio to start building.

 ## Notice

 This project reverse-engineered and uses some code from closed-source projects.

+For the functionality obtained through reverse engineering in this section, I listed the original developers as the contributors.

 ## Acknowledgments